 4. Does Wayfair affect taxes other than sales and use taxes?

-Arguably, yes.
-The ruling addressed sales tax and specifically whether or not a state can require an out-of-state seller to collect a sales and use tax when the seller lacked physical presence with the taxing jurisdiction.
-However, the physical presence standard has been reasoned by many to apply to other taxes too, including gross receipts and income taxes.
-To the extent that taxing authorities and taxpayers relied on the physical presence standard to impose non-sales and use taxes before Wayfair, states may begin to further expand non-sales and use tax nexus under an economic activity test, much like income tax factor-presence, which has been enacted in almost a dozen states.
-This is unsettled law, however, and arguments exist that economic presence may not be enough to create non-sales and use tax nexus.
-The takeaway?
-It is very likely that, in the wake of Wayfair, states will begin to take a close look at income/franchise tax and gross receipts tax nexus standards in the next 12 months.
+Yes.
+The ruling addressed sales tax and specifically whether a state can require an out-of-state seller to collect a sales and use tax when the seller lacked physical presence with the taxing jurisdiction.
+However, the physical presence standard has been reasoned to apply to other taxes too, including gross receipts and income taxes.
+To the extent that taxing authorities and taxpayers relied on the physical presence standard to impose non-sales and use taxes before Wayfair, states may begin to further expand their non-sales and use tax nexus under an economic activity test (much like the income tax factor presence, which has been enacted in almost a dozen states).

 5. What should a business and professional services provider do now?

-Business and professional service providers should review their state activity to determine where they currently have established state tax nexus for all tax types.
+Business and professional service providers should review their state activity to determine where they currently have established a state tax nexus for all tax types.
 For sales and use tax purposes, this involves understanding the revenue streams and the total revenue and quantity of transactions from the prior 12 months in each state.
 Some businesses will need to consider automation or other technological solutions in order to accurately address increased sales tax compliance.
-Staying up to date with state developments, which seem to be coming out on a weekly basis since the decision, is essential.
+Staying up-to-date with state developments is essential.

-For non-sales and use tax purposes, reviewing apportionment methodology annually continues to be important.
-Every year, more states enact single-sales factor and market-based sourcing (for apportionment purposes, this means sourcing sales based on the location of the taxpayer’s customer).
-New nexus standards coupled with market-based sourcing results in BPS providers having potentially material apportionment or exposure to new states.
-It is important to understand where the business has a filing requirement since states could require prior year returns be filed back to the date nexus was established.
+For non-sales and use tax purposes, it is still important to review apportionment methodology annually, as every year, more states enact single-sales factor and market-based sourcing (for apportionment purposes, this means sourcing sales based on the location of the taxpayer’s customer).
+New nexus standards coupled with market-based sourcing results in the potential for material apportionment or exposure to new states among business and professional service providers.
+Thus, it is critical to understand where the business has a filing requirement, since states could require that prior-year returns be filed from the date the nexus was established.

-Finally, the business and professional services industry should review the impact of Wayfair and begin to ask questions like the following:
+Finally, the business and professional services industry should review the impact of Wayfair and begin to ask questions such as:

 - Do states where customers receive my services impose tax upon such services?